PaxInstruments/t400-firmware/README.md

 - MCP980X temperature sensor https://github.com/PaxInstruments/MCP980X
 - DS3231 RTC https://github.com/PaxInstruments/DS3232RTC

 During compilation on OSX you may receive errors relating to `RobotControl()` in `ArduinoRobot.cpp`.
-To solve this
+This seems to be a problem in Arduino 1.0.5 and later.
+To work around this...

 1. Go into Applications>Arduino and right-click, "Show package contents"
 2. Go to Contents>Resources>Java>libraries
 3. Delete the folder "Robot_Control"